These articles were submitted by students in Professor Mo Krochmal’s Fall Semester 2020 News Writing class.

 In the 2018 election, KFF.org calculates 8.7 million people ages 18 to 24 voted.
 Since the last presidential election, more than 15 million people have turned 18, according to Tufts University.

-Three out of the five students interviewed are from Pennsylvania, which is a swing state and matters greatly to the candidates who run for president because it’s one of a few deciding states on who wins.
+Three out of the five students interviewed in this article are from Pennsylvania, which is a swing state and matters greatly to the candidates for president because it may be key to who wins.

 In the midst of a global pandemic and looking for a bright future, college students have a lot on their minds.